pradeephubgit/appsignal-docs/source/guides/custom-data/sample-data.html.md

 Besides tags you can add more metadata to a transaction (or override default metadata from integrations such as Phoenix).

+!> **Warning**: Do not use sample data to send personal data such as names or email addresses to AppSignal.
+If you want to identify a person, consider using a user ID, hash or pseudonymized identifier instead.
+You can use [link templates](/application/link-templates.html) in combination with [tags](/guides/custom-data/tagging-request.html) to link them back to your own system.

 ## Ruby

 ### `custom_data`